Josep Portella

 As with the rows, for each value between the maximum and minimum of the graph a collision graph is obtained.
 For each collision graph, the columns pattern is searched and the best match is stored.

 Let’s call columns the non colliding segments that match the position of the character columns.
-The pattern to be searched is similar to the rows pattern; the difference is that the maximum value of the standard deviation of the column lengths will be the mean of the lengths.
+The pattern to be searched is similar to the rows pattern; the difference is that the maximum value of the coefficient of variation of the column and separator lengths will be 20%.
 It is considered correct if there are 24 columns (those needed to calculate the check digit), and like with the rows, the columns have certain minimum length and the maximum length of the columns is greater than the maximum length of the separators.

 A match is considered better than another if the sum of the length of its columns is greater, and is placed on the same position or is leftmost.